ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.discovery/README.md

 ### Offered as additional adapters
 - Cloud
 - History (if no SQL or InfluxDB found)
+- IoT
 - flot (offered when a History-Adapter is present)
 - JavaScript
 - Info
-- Mobile
 - Vis
 - Web